jaspervdj/jaspervdj/posts/2009-12-23-functions-are-data.markdown

 ---
 title: Functions are data (and very cool data, too)
-description: A short rant about how cool it is to use functions as data in Haskell.
+description: A short rant about how cool it is to use functions as data in Haskell
 tags: haskell, design
 ---